Logo Menu

 Compliance platforms

-The right SOC 2 auditor is half the decision.
-The other half is the compliance automation platform — Vanta, Drata, Sprinto, Secureframe, Thoropass, and 7 more — that prepares your evidence and integrates with the auditor.
-We've reviewed all 12, independently.
+The right auditor is half the call.
+The other half is the compliance automation platform — Vanta, Drata, Sprinto, Secureframe, Thoropass, and seven more — that prepares your evidence and integrates with the auditor.
+We've reviewed all twelve, independently.

 New to the framework landscape?
 Start with our compliance frameworks explainer or the SOC 2 buyer guides.